full

 Speaker:

-That it might come to life.
+that it might come to life.

 Speaker:

 It did.
+It was slow,

 Speaker: